Lightning Swords

 Lightning Swords, known in Japan as Ken-Go (剣豪), is a 1991 arcade video game developed by Nanao Corporation and published by Irem.

 The game was an arcade-exclusive game until an emulated version was released in 2022 for the Evercade as part of Irem Arcade 1 cartridge.

 Gameplay

-Lightning Swords is a side-scrolling hack and slash game set in feudal Japan where the player controls a samurai named Blue Dragon.
+Lightning Swords is a side-scrolling hack and slash game set in feudal Japan where players control a duo of samurai brothers named Blue Dragon and Red Dragon.
 The game consists of five levels.
 The game has a single action button that controls the sword.
 By holding the button, the sword's power increases, and the longer the button remains pressed, the stronger the attack becomes once it's released (up to a maximum of five levels).
 The jumping is done by holding the joystick up.
 The player can take four hits before losing a life.
 The game includes a two-player co-op mode.